jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 	2. Click **GIT LOG**.
 	3. Open the commit you want to link to a work item.
 	4. Click **Link Work Item**.

+**Note:** This feature is also available if your repository is hosted on GitHub.
+To use it, though, you'll need to do some additional configuration:

+1. Open your DevOps Services project's Overview page.
+2. Under the message to GitHub users, click the link "configure GitHub" for directions on configuring commit linking between GitHub and DevOps Services.

 ---
 <a name="view_the_commit_history"></a>